kahgoh/missing-filename-validation-playground/README.md

 # Missing Filename Validation Playground
-This project was created for [The Importance of Validating Filenames](https://kahdev.hashnode.dev/the-importance-of-validating-filenames).
+This project was created to use a sandbox to experiment with receiving a file upload in Noode and ExpressJS.
 It is a node-expressjs app with a single page presenting a list of uploaded files (without validating the filename).

 ## Running
 After cloning or downloading and unzipping: